 Well, sorry to disappoint you, weightloss pills are not effective for long term weightloss at all.
 Most weightloss pills available online and in the market are some chemicals which usually not help you lose weight at all.
-And the ones that help you get some weight loss are the compounds that mostly damage your body in long run and are not effective in long-term and permanent weight loss even.
+And the ones that help you get some weight loss are the compounds that mostly damage your body in long run.
+They are not effective in long-term and for permanent weight loss even.

 Never use any weight loss pills or supplements without consulting and discussing it with your doctor.